 Deleting Smaller Details

 The Repair tool finds and deletes faces and edges that are smaller than the repair tolerance.
 To gain precise control over what is deleted, we can use the tools to detect and delete short edges, spikes, slivers, and small faces.
 These tools work well for relatively small features that can be collapsed to an edge or a point.

 During this process, the curvature of surrounding faces is slightly modified to allow for the change in geometry.
 This is why these tools should not be used to delete large faces.
-For some simulations, it can be important that the original surface curvature of the geometry is kept, in which case it is better to use the virtual geometry operations for defeaturing the geometry (this will be the topic of a future blog post).
+For some simulations, it can be important that the original surface curvature of the geometry is kept, in which case it is better to use the virtual geometry operations for defeaturing the geometry.

 Deleting sliver faces, spikes, and short edges by collapsing them into edges and points.

 In the image above, the highlighted region of the fastener detail contains two sliver faces and a spike.
 These can be detected and removed by using the Delete Sliver Faces and Delete Spikes tools.
 While a sliver face is a face with a high aspect ratio, a spike is a region with a high aspect ratio inside a face.
 As illustrated in the schematic above, small features like these often occur where several fillets of different radii meet.
 After deleting the sliver faces and the spike, a short edge remains that can also be detected and deleted by using the Delete Short Edges tool.

 The mesh for the highlighted region of the fastener before and after defeaturing.